 - Open Settings, and under the Editor node, click Colors & Fonts.

 - Select the desired scheme from the Scheme name drop-down list.

 - If you need to change certain settings of the selected scheme, create its copy.
 To do that, click Save as button, and type the new scheme name in the dialog box.

 5.1+Under the Colors and Fonts node, change the font families used in the editor and in the console:

 - Define font family for the editor and console.
 When you just open the Font or Console Fonts

-pages under the Colors and Fonts node, RubyMine performs analysis of all the available fonts,
+pages under the Colors and Fonts node, RubyMine displays Editor Font area where you can configure

 - Define font family for the editor and console.
-When you just open the Font or Console Fonts pages under the Colors and Fonts node, RubyMine performs analysis of all the available fonts, and presents them in the Available fonts list.
+When you just open the Font or Console Fonts pages under the Colors and Fonts node, RubyMine displays Editor Font area where you can configure primary and secondary fonts, their size and line spacing.